 Daniel has extensive experience in dealing with expert witnesses and technical points of evidence.
-This includes: Drugs experts (police and defence) Mobile phone location evidence Computer evidence Medical and psychiatric evidence (including cross-examining psychiatrists as to a defendant’s capacity) Forensic experts, including DNA, fingerprints, footwear, fibres and glass fragments Accident reconstruction in fatal road traffic accidents.
+This includes: drugs experts (police and defence); mobile phone location evidence; computer evidence; medical and psychiatric evidence (including cross-examining psychiatrists as to a defendant’s capacity); forensic experts, including DNA, fingerprints, footwear, fibres and glass fragments; accident reconstruction in fatal road traffic collisions.

 Daniel often trains expert and professional witnesses, including: